 Leigh has represented private and public sector employers in labor and employment matters for nearly 25 years.
 Her litigation experience includes successfully advocating for clients in state and federal courts and administrative agencies across the country in harassment, discrimination, disability, and leave-related disputes, grievance arbitrations, unfair labor practices charges, and various administrative agency matters.

 As part of her proactive approach to helping clients, Leigh frequently conducts training for employers on an array of employment matters, including the prevention of discrimination and harassment, supervisor best practices, and compliance with the Americans with Disabilities Act and Family Medical Leave Act.
-The Department of Justice and EEOC have approved Leigh to provide required training in connection with consent decrees and conciliation agreements.
+The Department of Justice, the EEOC, and other agencies have approved Leigh to provide required training in connection with consent decrees and conciliation agreements.

 Before joining Michael Best, Leigh was Senior Counsel and Partner at two employment law boutique firms in Chicago.
 She also served as Director of the Sexual Harassment Prevention Office at Northwestern University.
 Previously, she founded and led her own labor and employment law firm.
 Leigh began her legal career as a labor and employment attorney at a major national firm.